one-click-desktop/virtualization-server/README.md

 - `OverseerCommunicationShutdownTimeout`: Shutdown timeout (in seconds) for communication with Overseer.
 If server won't receive any message from Overseer, it will go down after this time.
 Default value is `120` seconds.
 - `LibvirtUri`: Connection string to libvirt deamon.
 Default value is `qemu://system`.
 - `VagrantFilePath`: Path to parametrized Vagrantfile used for virtual machines management.
+- `PostStartupPlaybook`: Path to playbook provisioning machine after startup.
+Default value is `res/poststartup_playbook.yml`.
-- `VagrantboxUri`: URI to Vagrantbox used in system.
+- `VagrantboxUri`: URI to Vagrant Box used in system.
 - `BridgeInterfaceName`: Name of bridge interface for virtual machines.
 Default is `br0`.
 - `BridgedNetwork`: Address of bridged network (CIDR format).
 - `InternalRabbitMQHostname`: Hostname of internal RabbitMQ broker used for communication with overseers.
 Default value is `localhost`.